 - High recovery rate

-You should be fertilising your lawn at least twice per year, once for the spring / summer and once again for autumn / winter - you can also consider a mid-summer application to boost the colour and condition during the hottest months.
+It would be best if you fertilised your lawn at least twice per year, once for the spring/summer and once again for autumn/winter.
+You can also consider a mid-summer application to boost the colour and condition during the hottest months when your lawn will also likely be used more often by the family and for social gatherings.

 1. Spring / Summer - Required